2008 Signal Integrity Seminars

 Logic diagrams completely omit the returning signal path.
 They presuppose a perfect common reference node—ground—for all signals.
 This idealized node maintains the same voltage at all points of use.

 Anybody can make a good ground system at audio frequencies.
-But no one can make one at 100 MHz, spread out over the area of a typical pc board.
+But nobody can make one at 100 MHz, spread out over the area of a typical pc board.

 When the size of your pc board exceeds the signal wavelengths, your solid-plane layers operate in distributed fashion.
 Perturbations slosh across the plane from side to side.
 The instantaneous voltages at different parts of the plane differ markedly, rendering meaningless the concept of a universal common ground reference.